How to Make Soy or Paraffin Wax Pillar Candles

 Unconventional Pillar Molds

 You can make candles without a candle mold.
 A popular pillar candle is a bundt cake candle.
-This is made from a cake pan.
+This is made from a non-stick cake pan.
 The candle wax will slide out and a wick can be placed in the center with a second pour to fill the middle.
 I have used many novelty cake pans to make candles.

 Because these do not have wick holes, I use a long drill bit and drill a hole through the candle to thread the wick through.